HelloZeroNet/Documentation/docs/site_development/content_json.md

 **Example**: 1425857522.076

+---

 #### sign (deprecated)

-ECDSA sign of the content.json file content. (keys sorted, without whitespace the `sign` and `signers_sign` node).
+ECDSA sign of the content.json file content. (keys sorted, without whitespace and the `sign` and `signers_sign` nodes).
 For backward compatibility, will be removed soon.

 **Example**:
 ```json